MicrosoftDocs/VBA-Docs/api/Access.CodeProject.RemovePersonalInformation.md

 # CodeProject.RemovePersonalInformation property (Access)

 Returns or sets a **Boolean** indicating whether personal information about the user is stored in the specified project. **True** if personal information is removed.
-Read-write.
+Read/write.

 ## Syntax